ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-12.md

 }
 ```

-[matches!](https://doc.rust-lang.org/std/macro.matches.html) is a macro that tests if a value matches a given pattern, returning a bool value to indicate success or failure.
+The [matches!](https://doc.rust-lang.org/std/macro.matches.html) macro tests if a value matches a given pattern, returning a bool value to indicate success or failure.

 In summary: